5 MIN READ

 Physiological Maturity or Black Layer

-Physiological maturity for corn usually occurs when the plant has obtained the number of growing degree units (GDUs) required for full maturity and the kernel becomes sealed off from the flow of nutrients and water.
+Corn typically reaches physiological maturity when the plant has obtained enough growing degree units (GDUs) required for full maturity and the kernel becomes sealed off from the flow of nutrients and water.
 The sealing is a result of the formation of a black layer or a thin film of tissue on the tip of the kernel (Figure 1).
 Black layer formation can be influenced by environmental conditions.
 Drought can cause the black layer to form prematurely and cool conditions can delay its formation.
 The kernel begins its drying process after the black layer forms.

 Figure 1.
 Black layer formation seals off nutrients and water to the seed.